-Psalm 77 read and compare multiple versions
+Psalm 77 search, read, and compare multiple versions of the Bible

 For the Chief Musician.
 To Jeduthun.
 A Psalm by Asaph.